abhisheknaiidu/spin-wheel/README.md

 <h1 align="center"> Spin Wheel 🎡 </h1>

 [Spin Wheel](), a web app that allows the user to spin by tapping on center, and get the reward mentioned on the segment of wheel where it stops.
-Also storing the informations in a google sheet, using [google sheets API](https://developers.google.com/sheets/api)
+Also storing all the information in a google sheet, using [google sheets API](https://developers.google.com/sheets/api)

 **Just Spin and Win Prizes** 😉